How we score weight loss programs

 How we collect data

-Pricing and policies are checked weekly against each program's published pricing pages.
+Pricing and policies are checked every Monday against each program's published pricing pages.
 When a program's site blocks automated access, we confirm the published figure through a web search of the program's own materials.
 We do not create accounts, purchase medication or make payments to gather pricing.
-Member feedback is sourced from public forums (Reddit, Facebook groups) and program review sites, with verified-member posts weighted more heavily.
+The Member reviews pillar is each program's public Trustpilot rating, linked from its row so you can verify it.
+Where a program has no Trustpilot profile we label it as such instead of inventing a score.
 We do not pay or solicit reviews.

 What we don't do